CamShaft54/CamShaft54-ff-project/Decomposition.md

 1. Using Matplotlib, graph a list of values.
 Due 5/10/20
 2. Given the number of balls per simulation that fit in gym, show graph with values.
 5/11/20
 ## Part 3: Final Touches
-1. Add speed adjustment into pygame window.
+1. Add speed adjustment into Pygame window.
 5/12/20
 2. Create fancy GUI for inputting size of balls and dimensions of gym and displaying data.
 5/15/20
 3. Create easter egg game hidden inside code. *(optional)* 5/21/20